How to Update PDF Metadata with GroupDocs.Metadata Java

 Basic Initialization and Setup

-Once the library is set up, initialize it in your Java application as follows:
+Once the library is available, initialize it in your Java application:

 import com.groupdocs.metadata.Metadata;